 UC Santa Barbara is committed to the success of its graduate students.
-Addressing concerns about the adequacy of graduate student funding, along with the pandemic, economic downturn, and increasing societal attention to systemic inequalities in U.S. society, in 2020 the Graduate Division initiated a study to help departments consider the optimal size of their graduate programs, taking into account programmatic needs, funding opportunities, and career outcomes.
-With the goals of providing five years of guaranteed funding for all graduate students and preparing students for successful career opportunities both inside and outside of academia, the Graduate Division is partnering with all academic departments on campus to review the entire graduate student lifecycle from admission and recruitment through employment after graduation in order to better serve students during their time at UCSB.
-The study will also consider revising funding models and formulas, Teaching Assistant assignments, and the level of research funding available to support students as graduate research assistants.
-The study will provide data to re-evaluate funding models and potentially re-envision the use of block grant allocations, as well as incentives that could encourage the development of new programs, particularly those with an interdisciplinary focus.
+Of high priority for the next leader in this role is envisioning the future of graduate training in the context of increases in costs and the unionization of academic workers in the University of California system.
+In 2020, the Graduate Division initiated a study to help departments consider the optimal size of their graduate programs, taking into account programmatic needs, funding opportunities, and career outcomes.
+With the goals of providing five years of guaranteed funding for all graduate students and preparing students for successful career opportunities both inside and outside of academia, the Graduate Division partnered with all academic departments on campus to review the entire graduate student lifecycle from admission and recruitment through employment after graduation in order to better serve students during their time at UCSB.
+Following the institution of the union contract for Academic Student Employees, in April 2023, UCSB announced a Task Force on the Training and Support of Doctoral and Postdoctoral Researchers.
+This joint Senate-administrative task force is considering how to revise and reimagine existing support models for these valued colleagues, taking into account the evolving labor environment and changes in external and internal funding opportunities, and UCSB's mission as a public research university.
+The task force is reviewing data to re-evaluate the parameters of graduate program sizes and funding models, and potentially re-envisioning the use of block grant allocations, as well as incentives that could encourage the re-envisioning of programs commensurate with these constraints.